 Doxycycline can cause limb deformities in puppies still in the womb, which is also risky for pregnant mother dogs.
 Sometimes a vet will decide that the benefits outweigh the risks of the antibiotic.

 Doxycycline can also interact poorly with other drugs, so make sure your vet is aware of any other medications your pet is taking.

-As with almost all medications, there is a risk of allergic reaction that can lead to anaphylaxis.
+As with almost all medications, there is a small risk of allergic reaction that can lead to anaphylaxis.
 If you see signs of an allergic reaction, then you should contact your veterinarian immediately.